 The federal government selects roughly 30% of students for a process called "verification."
 If a student's FAFSA is selected for verification, he/she will be required to provide additional information in order for his/her financial aid eligibility to be determined.
 A student's financial aid eligibility cannot be determined until the verification process is complete.
-If a student's FAFSA is selected for verification, he/she will be notified via e-mail of the required information that the student must submit.
+If a student's FAFSA is selected for verification, he/she will be required to provide additional information that the student must submit.
 The specific information requested will vary from student to student, so the student will need to carefully review the requirements listed on the e-mail notification to determine what additional information he/she must submit.